fomightez/sequencework/plot_expression_across_chromosomes/README.md

 baseline state) for genes in sequential order across chromosomes in the genome.
 Requires two files: 1. a file of a genome annotation format in order to parse the locations of genes and (approximate) length of chromosomes; 2. a file of expression data to plot.
-The default is that the data is in a tab-delimited format.
+Currently, the script necessitates that the data is in a tab-delimited format.

 The plotting approach and other aspects borrow from Brent Pedersen's awesome `manhattan-plot.py` script [here](https://github.com/brentp/bio-playground/blob/master/plots/manhattan-plot.py).
 (Many thanks to him for sharing that!)